svanderburg/java-sblayout/README.md

 This package includes three example web applications that can be found in the `examples/` folder:

 * The `Simple` web application demonstrates simple sub pages, inaccessible sub pages, dynamic sub pages and a page handling POST requests
 * The `I18N` web application demonstrates an internationalised web page displaying the same page in multiple languages
-* The `Advanced` web applications demonstrates more advanced sub pages with multiple content sections.
+* The `Advanced` web application demonstrates more advanced sub pages with multiple content sections.
 It also demonstrates style and script variability.
+* The `SiteMapMenu` web application shows an advanced example of using a site map section.
+For screens with a low width, it displays a mobile navigation menu when JavaScript is enabled.
+When JavaScript is disabled, it displays a vertical folding menu.
+For screens with a high width, it displays a horizontal folding menu.
+In text mode, the site map section simply displays a site map.

 API documentation
 =================